ansys/pystk/doc/source/api/ansys/stk/core/vgt/IAnalysisWorkbenchComponent.rst

 IAnalysisWorkbenchComponent
 ===========================

-.. py:class:: IAnalysisWorkbenchComponent
+.. py:class:: ansys.stk.core.vgt.IAnalysisWorkbenchComponent

    object

    A base interface implemented by all VGT components.
 The methods and properties of the interface provide type information about the VGT component.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IAnalysisWorkbenchComponent

 Overview
 --------